kubesphere-retired/docs.kubesphere.io/content/en/installation/install-ks-on-linux-airgapped.md

 servicemesh_enabled: true      # KubeSphere service mesh system(Istio-based)
 notification_enabled: true     # KubeSphere notification system
 alerting_enabled: true         # KubeSphere alerting system

-# Harbor is a 3rd-party component.
-# Which could be turned on to install it before installation or later by updating its value to true
-harbor_enabled: true           # Whether to install Harbor registry
-harbor_domain: harbor.devops.kubesphere.local
-# GitLab is a 3rd-party component.
-# Which could be turned on to install it before installation or later by updating its value to true
-gitlab_enabled: true           # Whether to install GitLab
-gitlab_hosts_domain: devops.kubesphere.local
 ```

 ## Step 5: Install KubeSphere to Linux Machines